Indr45thiscode/student-performance-ml/README.md

 # 🎓 Student Performance Prediction using Machine Learning

 ## 📌 Project Overview

-This project focuses on predicting student final scores using Machine Learning techniques.
+This project implements a Machine Learning-based Student Performance Prediction System using regression techniques.
-The objective is to analyze student-related features and build regression models to estimate performance.
+The objective of the system is to analyze academic factors such as study hours, attendance percentage, assignment scores, and previous test scores to predict a student’s final performance.
+A realistic dataset of 500 records was generated using weighted relationships and controlled noise to simulate real-world academic patterns.

 Two regression models were implemented and compared:

-- Linear Regression
+- Linear Regression (Baseline Model)
-- Random Forest Regression
+- Random Forest Regression (Improved Model)

+Model performance was evaluated using:
+- Mean Absolute Error (MAE)
+- Root Mean Squared Error (RMSE)

+In addition to model training and evaluation, the system includes a dynamic user input feature.
+Users can enter student details manually, and the trained model generates real-time predictions of the final score.

+This project demonstrates a complete end-to-end machine learning workflow including data generation, preprocessing, model training, evaluation, model comparison, and real-time prediction.

 ## 🎯 Problem Statement
 Educational institutions often need to evaluate student performance based on various academic factors.